 Various studies have shown that the likelihood that projects meet or achieve their objectives is directly related to change management effectiveness.
-Data from Prosci’s Best Practices in Change Management report shows that initiatives with excellent change management are six times more likely to meet objectives than those with poor change management.
-Simply moving from “poor” to “fair” change management increases the likelihood of meeting objectives by nearly 30%.
+Data from Prosci’s Best Practices in Change Management research shows that initiatives with excellent change management are 7X more likely to meet objectives than those with poor change management.
+Simply moving from “poor” to “fair” change management increases the likelihood of meeting objectives by 3X.

 Participants from this study also identified lack of executive support and active sponsorship as the number one obstacle to success.
 Lack of engagement and advocacy from senior leaders, failure to remain active and visible throughout a project, and senior leaders opting out of change as barriers to engaging the organization grew are a few of the reasons participants cited.

 Conversely, active and visible sponsorship was identified as the number one contributor to successful change management since Prosci began researching change management in 1998.
 Helping your executives understand and support change management is critical to the overall success of your initiatives.